Indore: 499 students to get degree at IIT Indore convocation

-Indore (Madhya Pradesh): A total of 499 students are going to get degree during 9th convocation of Indian Institute of Technology Indore, scheduled to be held on November 9.
+A total of 499 students are going to get degree during the 9th convocation of Indian Institute of Technology Indore which scheduled on November 9.

-Principal Scientific Adviser to Government of India Prof K Vijay Raghavan will be the Chief Guest and Adviser to Prime Minister, Amit Khare will be special guest of the event which will be presided over by IIT Indore BoG chairman Prof Deepak B Phatak.
+Principal Scientific Adviser to Govt of India Prof K Vijay Raghavan will be the chief guest and adviser to Prime Minister, Amit Khare will be special guest of the event which will be presided over by IIT Indore BoG chairman Prof Deepak B Phatak.

 Prof. Neelesh Kumar Jain, Director (Officiating) said “Academic year 2020-21 was no ordinary year due to 1st wave of COVID 19 during March to Nov 2020 and 2nd wave of COVID19 pandemic during March to July 2021.
 It has forced redefining the normal in the education sector worldwide in a way that has posed major challenges for the students from KG to PG to PhD.
 IIT Indore community has responded by innovating in all the domains, across teaching, research, administration, and most importantly infrastructure creation.
 The institute used asynchronous as well as synchronous modes of teaching, successfully completed 2021 Autumn and 2022 Spring semesters in a timely manner and continued with academic activities without any disruptions.”